 The airplanes collided at about a 25° angle.
 The accident report describes the impact:

-It is possible that the DC-7 was maneuvering to avoid the L-1049.
 The Constellation struck the ground near Temple Butte at an estimated 475 miles per hour (765 kilometers per hour).
 The DC-7’s left wing was so badly damaged that it went into an uncontrolled left spin and crashed at Chuar Butte.
-All persons on both airliners were killed.
+All 128 persons on the two airliners were killed.

 This, as well as other accidents, resulted in significant changes in the United States air traffic control system.